-Powers and skill use have no impact on the Power's perception role (a PC cannot use Stealth to avoid detection).
+Powers and skills use have no impact on the Power's Perception roll.
+A PC cannot use Stealth or turn invisible to avoid detection.
 The only things that can affect a Powers check is the character's motive and conditional modifiers, listed in the chart below.
 These modify the DC of the check, raising or lowering it depending on the modifier.